VBitsHub/Bitpixel-CoinOPS-Next-2/README.md

 # Bitpixel CoinOPS Next 2 Support (Work in Progress)

+This is a work in progress.
+There may be various major code changes throughout the development.

 3/9/2021

 -Updated retrofe.exe to show coinops on the bitpixel on splash screen.